Ian Clunies Ross: CSIR

 In 1926 Clunies Ross was appointed parasitologist to the newly established Council for Scientific and Industrial Research (CSIR), and was funded to continue research at the Sydney University Veterinary School.
 On 6 October 1927, he married English honours graduate Janet Carter at the Catholic Apostolic Church, Redfern.
 They had three sons: Anthony, Adrian and David.
 By mid-1931, three other researchers were working with him, and in November 1931 the team moved into CSIR's new McMaster Animal Health Laboratory.
 Clunies Ross was appointed as the officer-in-charge of the laboratory.
 In 1928, his thesis on the hydatid parasite was accepted by the University of Sydney for the degree of Doctor of Veterinary Science.
 Work at the McMaster Laboratory on the control of sheep liver-fluke, made a significant improvement to animal health and the returns from agriculture in the 1930s.

 Science administration

-Following his time at the McMaster Laboratory, Clunies Ross spent times in Asia, and he was the Australian representative at the International Wool Secretariat in London from 1937 to 1940.
+Following his time at the McMaster Laboratory, Clunies Ross spent time in Asia, and he was the Australian representative at the International Wool Secretariat in London from 1937 to 1940.
 He enjoyed this administrative role.
 He also served as a member of Australia's delegation to the League of Nations Assembly in 1938.
 He and his family returned to Australia when World War II broke out, he returned to the Veterinary school at the University of Sydney.
 He was president of the Australian Institute of International Affairs from 1941 to 1945.
 He was a notable member of the Australian Veterinary Association.
 He was a vocal commentator on international affairs throughout the remainder of his career.